-Right now, those who are Buddhist monks and nuns and those who are serious lay practitioners are in the vicinity of Nibbana.
-Being in this situation, you should recall that you are practicing in precisely the same way that men and women, young and old, have been practicing for the last twenty five centuries, and eventually you will achieve the same results.
-You are in the presence of Nibbana in the sense that we have taken up the practise that is conducive to Nibbana.
+Right now, those of us who are Buddhist monks and nuns, and those who are serious lay practitioners, are in the vicinity of Nibbána.
+Being in this situation, we should recall that we are practising in precisely the same way that men and women, young and old, have been practising for the last twenty-five centuries, and eventually we too will achieve the same results.
+We are in the presence of Nibbána in the sense that we have taken up the practice that is conducive to Nibbána.

-Sometimes it's hard to realise how close it can be.
-One doesn't realise that it's, as it were, just a slight turn of the head, or a slight change in the way of looking at things, which will open up the same truth which the Buddha saw; the same truth which Venerable Sariputta, Mahamoggallana, Mahakassapa, Ananda, Anuruddha, and all the great Arahants of the last twenty-five centuries have seen.
+Sometimes it's hard to realize how close it can be.
+One doesn't realize that all we have to do is turn our head, to make just a slight change in our way of looking at things, to open ourselves up to the same truth that the Buddha saw the same truth that Venerables Sáriputta, Mahámoggallána, Mahákassapa, AAnanda, Anuruddha, and all the other great Arahants of the last twenty-five centuries have seen.
 It was there then, it is here now.

 We should recall this frequently.
-Recall that there have been thousands, even tens of thousands of Arahants in the past, and that there will be many hundreds, even thousands of Arahants in the future.
-For this path is still available, and when the path is available, so are the fruits.

-There is a book, which I haven't looked up for a long time now, called A Manual of a Mystic.
-This is an old treatise on meditation which was found in an obscure monastery in Sri Lanka many decades ago.
-1 Part of the meditation practice described there is just the above recollection, the recollection of all the Arahants who achieved the sublime bliss of Nibbana in the past.
-And now, here you are, embarked on the same journey, doing the same things, which must give rise to the same fruits.
-This was the promise of the Buddha.
-He said that this Dhamma. leads one way and one way only: to Nibbana.
+Recall that there have been thousands, even tens of thousands of Arahants in the past, and that there will be many hundreds, thousands, even tens of thousands of Arahants in the One of the most meaningful stanzas in the Dhammapada is verse 372: Natthi jhána.m apaññassa, Paññá natthi ajháyato; Yamhi jhánañ ca paññá ca, Sa ve Nibbánasantike.
+"There is no Jhána without wisdom, There is no wisdom without Jhána.
+One who has Jhána and wisdom, He is in the vicinity of Nibbána." future.
+This path is still available, and when the path is available, so are the fruits.
+There is a book called A Manual of a Mystic, an old treatise on meditation found in an obscure monastery in Sri Lanka many decades ago.1 Part of the meditation practice described in it is just the above recollection, the recollection of all the Arahants who achieved the sublime bliss of Nibbá3na in the past.
+And now, here you are, embarking on the same journey, doing the same things, which must give rise to the same fruits.
+This was the Buddha's promise.
+He said that this Dhamma leads one way and one way only: to Nibbána.
 If you can get into the stream, it will sweep you all the way down to the sea.

 Such recollections, done frequently, give rise to great joy, happiness, and confidence; they give rise to faith in this practice which we call Buddhism, the Dhamma.
-This in turn gives rise to the energy so that we can have the will - the sustained will - to do what is necessary to transform that glimmer of faith into sustained realisation.
+This faith in turn gives rise to energy, so that we can have the will the sustained will to do what is necessary to transform our initial glimmer of faith into sustained realization.

-You are in the presence of Nibbana every time you open up one of the books of the Tipitaka and read the teachings of the Buddha.
-You are in the presence of Nibbana because there is just a thin veil between you and the Dhamma.
-When the Buddha taught these teachings to monks like Venerable Bahiya (Udana 1:10), just the teaching was enough to give people of that calibre great insight, insight which closed the gap between them and Nibbana.
-They were not just in the presence of Nibbana; they had made that one step further into full realisation of Nibbana.
+You are in the presence of Nibbána every time you open up one of the books of the Tipitaka and read the teachings of the Buddha.
+You are in the presence of Nibbána because there is just a thin veil between you and the Dhamma.
+When the Buddha taught these teachings to monks like Venerable Báhiya (Udána 1:10), just the teachings alone were enough to give people of that calibre great Insight, Insight which closed the gap between them and Nibbána.
+They were not just in the presence of Nibbána; they had made that one step further into Nibbána, into the full realization of Nibbá3na.